Karthik-Ragunath/avatar_skin_joint_fitting/README.md

 inference_mesh.py
 ```

-`REFER SECTION 3 FOR DETAIL STEPS TO RUN ABOVE TRAINING AND INFERENCE PIPELINES WITH CORRECT CONFIGS`
+`REFER SECTION 3 FOR DETAILED STEPS TO RUN THE ABOVE TRAINING AND INFERENCE PIPELINES WITH CORRECT CONFIGS`

 ```
 P.S. - I did not experiment with a fully-connected neural network based architecture since they tend to need huge number of parameters to fit models designed to predict multi-dimensional continuous outputs.